futureofcoding/futureofcoding.org/journal.md

 > In Excel, they show the data and hide the formulas.
 In programming, they show the formulas and hide the data.
 In Eve, we show both.

 I really love that quote and vision for a programming language that's as concrete as a spreadsheets but has the powerful abstractions of programming langauges.
 Unfortunately, Eve does not live up to this vision in its current implementation.
+It's much closer to Python than Excel.

 I think my vision for Streams as Spreadsheets could fufill this vision.
 To that end, I think there's a lot about the Eve architecture that I could mimic or at least learn from for when I think through how to design this prototype.

 #### Plan for Friday, August 25th

 I don't plan on having time to do more research tomorrow, so I'll pick up my research on Friday with Imp and potentially doing some denotational design on Streams as Spreadsheets:

-* the interface of streams? what are the core things you can do to them that lets you build out all the other stream combinators?
+* scope out the interface of streams. what are the core things you can do to them that lets you build out all the other stream combinators? give it a callback that recieves the next item?
 * can the structure can be dynamic? can a row dynatically create a sheet which creates a sheet, etc?
 * metaprogramming